 JUnit Platform Suite artifact that transitively pulls in dependencies on 'junit-platform-suite-api' and 'junit-platform-suite-engine' for simplified dependency management in build tools such as Gradle and Maven.

 junit-platform-suite-api

 Annotations for configuring test suites on the JUnit Platform.
-Supported by the [JUnit Platform Suite Engine](#) and the [JUnitPlatform runner](#).
+Supported by the [JUnit Platform Suite Engine](#).